Like family, your dog or cat will likely mean the world to you. They’re more than a pet – they’re a friend and a companion that you want to keep safe.

 - What does Lifetime cover mean?

-There are policies that will only protect your pet against accidents or be valid for 12 months at a time, a lifetime insurance policy will give you peace of mind that your cat or dog can get treatment at any stage in its life without having to worry about having to cover potentially expensive vet bills on your own.
+There are policies that will only protect your pet against accidents or be valid for 12 months at a time, a lifetime insurance policy will give you peace of mind that your cat or dog can get treatment without having to worry about having to cover potentially expensive vet bills on your own.
 You can learn more about this kind of pet insurance with our helpful guide.

 - What levels of Lifetime Pet Insurance are available?